All members of the Northwestern Community who utilize University-owned computers.

 Generally, Microsoft licenses its original Windows operating system to the processor and motherboard of the desktop computer.
 So, while it is required that all data be erased using the method above (including the operating system) it is appropriate to pass on the original Microsoft Operating System installer disk with the computer when it is sold or repurposed in another department.

-However, any software purchased from the NUIT's site licensed program (examples include: Microsoft Office, Adobe Photoshop, etc.) must be retained by the University and can be redeployed by the department that originated the purchase.
+However, any software purchased from the Northwestern IT's site licensed program (examples include: Microsoft Office, Adobe Photoshop, etc.) must be retained by the University and can be redeployed by the department that originated the purchase.
 Note: This includes operating system upgrades.

 Satisfies ISO 27002 9.2.6